Tensor products of Leibniz bimodules and Grothendieck rings: Grothendieck rings

-(b): According to \cite[Lemmas 3 and 4]{A}, it is suffices to prove that $R$ is {\em $4^{\rm rd}$ power-associative\/}, i.e., that $R$ satisfies $r^2r^2=(r^2r)r$ for every element $r\in R$.
-But the latter is a special case of the Jordan identity. \end{proof}
+(b): According to~\cite[Lemmas 3 and 4]{A}, it is enough to prove that $R$ is {\em $4^\textrm{rd}$ power-associative\/}, i.e., $R$ satisfies $r^2 r^2 =(r^2 r)r$ for every element $r\in R$.
+But the latter is a~special case of the Jordan identity. \end{proof}

-\begin{rem} \emph{Note that Lemma \ref{jordanpowerasso} suffices for our purposes but the implications are known to be true more generally.
+\begin{remark} {Note that Lemma~\ref{jordanpowerasso} suffices for our purposes, but the implications are known to be true more generally.
 Namely, it follows from a theorem of Emil Artin that every alternative ring is power-associative.
-Moreover, every (not necessarily commutative) Jordan ring is power-associative (see Fact 6 on p.\ 19 in \cite{BMS}).} \end{rem}
+Moreover, every (not necessarily commutative) Jordan ring is power-associative (see Fact 6 on p.\ 19 in~\cite{BMS}).} \end{remark} As an immediate consequence of Theorem~\ref{alt} in conjunction with Proposition~\ref{unitalcomm} and Lemma~\ref{jordanpowerasso} we obtain the following result: \begin{corollary} Let $\lf$ be a~solvable Leibniz algebra over an algebraically closed field of characteristic zero whose canonical Lie algebra $\lf_{\lie}$ is finite dimensional.
+Then the Grothendieck ring $\K^{\bi}(\lf)$ is a~power-associative commutative Jordan ring. \end{corollary} Now, we consider the Grothendieck rings $\K^{\bi}(\lf)$ of finite-dimensional semi-simple Leibniz algebras $\lf$ and begin with the smallest possible example: \begin{example} {Let $\slf_2 (\cbb)$ denote the three-dimensional simple Lie algebra of traceless complex $2\times 2$ matrices.
+Note that the category $\fdmod^{\bi} (\slf_2 (\cbb))$ of finite-dimensional $\slf_2 (\cbb)$-bimodules has already been studied in~\cite{LP2}.
+Here we consider the Grothendieck ring $\K^{\bi}(\slf_2 (\cbb))$ of this category.}